woocommerce/qit-documentation/docs/environment/05-tunnel.md

 ## Using Tunneling with QIT CLI Commands

-You can use tunnelling in the commands that utilize the QIT CLI environment capabilities.
+You can use tunneling in the commands that utilize the QIT CLI environment capabilities.
 Currently, the following commands support tunneling:

 - **env:up**: Start up the environment.
 - **test:e2e**: Run end-to-end tests that require an environment.